tracespace/gerber-to-svg/packages/pcb-stackup-core/README.md

 ### layers array

 The first parameter to the function is an array of layer objects.
-A layer object is an object with a `type` key and a `converter` key, where `type` is a Gerber filetype as output by [whats-that-gerber](https://www.npmjs.com/package/whats-that-gerber) and `converter` is the converter object returned by gerber-to-svg for that Gerber file.
+A layer object is an object with a `type` key and a `converter` key, where `type` is a Gerber filetype as output by [whats-that-gerber](https://www.npmjs.com/package/whats-that-gerber) and `converter` is the converter object returned by gerber-to-svg for that Gerber file (note: this is the actual return value of gerber-to-svg, not the value that is emitted by the stream or passed to the callback).

-It is expected that the converters will have already finished before being passed to `pcbStackup`.
+It is expected that the converters will have already finished before being passed to `pcbStackupCore`.
 This can be done by listening for the converter's `end` event or by using `gerber-to-svg` in callback mode, as shown in the example above.

 ``` javascript
 var topCopperLayer = {